shu6h4m/MicroSoft_Activator/README.md

 Step 3: Paste the copied text in this New Text Document and Save As MicroSoft.cmd (File type : All Files)

-Step 4: Run the saved file
+Step 4: Run the saved file.

-Step 5: Press 4 then Press 1 and Wait
+Step 5: Press 4 then Press 1 and Wait.

 Step 6: Congratulations Yor Windows And Office Got Activated !! 🐣